-pp indicates the packaging and it is irrelevant for identification purpose.
+pp indicates the packaging and vv indicates the function variant it is irrelevant for TOE identification purpose.

 YYWWLL specified the Year code, Assembly week number, and Wafer lot code which are not relevant for TOE identification purpose.

 The software can be identified by verifying the tag of the SDK.
 The tag shall be identical to "PSA-RoT name and version" stated in the Platform reference.
 The attestation token provided by the PSA Initial Attestation service also contains Implementation ID as well as the SW components in the platform firmware.